teodorlu/starting-clojure/notebooks/box/interactive-programming-with-data.md

 ... and this is an absolutely lovely experience.
 But why?

-## Interactive programming enables instant feedback
+## interactive programming enables instant feedback

 Because my program never restarts, how I structure my feedback loop is up to me.
 I'm aiming for instant.